Eloy Jiménez: Chicago White Sox

 On March 24, 2021, Jiménez ruptured his left pectoral tendon while trying to rob Oakland Athletics catcher Sean Murphy of a home run during a spring training game.
 The injury required surgery, and he was expected to miss five to six months.
 On April 1, Jiménez was placed on the 60-day injured list.
 On July 26, Jiménez was activated off of the injured list to make his season debut.
-The following day on July 27, Jimenez hit a go ahead three run homerun in the 8th inning off of Kyle Zimmer to give the White Sox a 5–3 win.
-His homerun was measured at 459 feet.
-On August 8 and 9, Jiménez became the first player in White Sox history to hit two home runs and five RBI in back-to-back games.
+The following day, he hit a go-ahead three run homerun in the 8th inning off of Kyle Zimmer to give the White Sox a 5–3 win.
+His home run was measured at 459 feet.
+On August 8 and 9, Jiménez became the first player in franchise history to hit two home runs and five RBI in back-to-back games.
 His two home runs on August 8 came off of Chicago Cubs pitchers Zach Davies and Michael Rucker and his two homers on August 9 came off of Minnesota Twins pitcher Beau Burrows.
 On September 7 in a game against the Oakland Athletics at the Oakland Coliseum, Jimenez was hit in the knee in the dugout by a foul ball that was hit off of his teammate Andrew Vaughn.
 Jiménez left the game with a significant bone bruise.
 In 2021, Jiménez hit .249 with a .303 OBP in 55 games with 10 home runs and 37 RBI.

 In a series against the Twins on April 23, 2022, Jiménez suffered a hamstring strain while attempting to beat a throw to first base and was ruled out for 6–8 weeks.
-On July 6, Jiménez was activated off the injured list and homered in his second at–bat.
-Overall in 2022 with the White Sox, Jimenez appeared in 84 games, hitting .295/.358/.500 with 16 home runs and 54 RBI, while with Charlotte he batted .246 with two home runs and six RBI.
+On July 6, he was activated off the injured list and homered in his second at–bat.
+Overall in 2022 with the White Sox, he appeared in 84 games, hitting .295/.358/.500 with 16 home runs and 54 RBI, while with Charlotte he batted .246 with two home runs and six RBI.

 On May 6, 2023, Jiménez underwent an appendectomy and was placed on the injured list.
 He returned on May 28, earlier than expected.
-Jiménez played in 120 games for Chicago in 2023, slashing .272/.317/.441 with 18 home runs and 64 RBI.
-Jiménez made 65 appearances for the White Sox in 2024, batting .240/.297/.345 with five home runs and 16 RBI.
+He played in 120 games for Chicago in 2023, slashing .272/.317/.441 with 18 home runs and 64 RBI.
+He made 65 appearances for the White Sox in 2024, batting .240/.297/.345 with five home runs and 16 RBI.